 Progress to date

-- Smart park and ride implemented at Bridge Street and Kelvinbridge stations.
-Shields Road station park and ride will follow in 2015.
+- Smart park and ride implemented at Bridge Street, Shields Road and Kelvinbridge stations.

 We aim to do as much work as possible at night when the Subway is closed.
 But we may need longer for large projects when we must move in lots of heavy equipment.
 On Sunday – when there are fewer customers travelling and when the Subway shuts earlier – is often still the best time for us to work.
 It gives us a lot more uninterrupted hours for contractors to progress modernisation work.